grebenyukaa/se_ascii_movies/README.md

 So you have already stored your movie in your data storage and want to play it.
 To achieve this you need to follow theese steps (also see [Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_)):
   1. Create a programmable block, named "movie theater server"
   1. Create somewhere on the same grid 3 LCD screens, named "movie theater screen left", "movie theater screen center" and "movie theater screen right".
 Set them in "text and images" mode.
   1. Put GUIDs of your storage "volumes" into the programmable block's CustomData.
 One GUID per row.
-Keep in mind, that order matters, so I recommend to just copy-paste [those](https://github.com/grebenyukaa/se_ascii_movies/blob/master/src/Program.cs#L39) omtting quotation marks.
+Keep in mind, that order matters, so I recommend to just copy-paste [those](https://github.com/grebenyukaa/se_ascii_movies/blob/master/src/Program.cs#L39) omitting quotation marks.
   1. Look for movies/output/alphabet.txt file.
   1. Put contents of this file into [this variable in Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_#L353).
 This is a base64 encoded alphabet of the LZW encoding/decoding algorithm.
   1. Put contents of [Ingame.cs_](https://github.com/grebenyukaa/se_ascii_movies/blob/master/Ingame.cs_) into the code of the programmable block.